pitoulambert/Computer-Vision-Models/README.md

 ### This new repository has been created for helping purposes

-Here you can find some models and CNN architectures :
+Here you can find some CNN architectures :

       .
 AlexNet
       .
 VGG
       .
 GoogleNet
       .
-ResNet
+ResNet (...)

 Also you can some helping for codes such as:

       .
 Preprocessing Dataset
       .
 Finding bounding boxes
       .
 Train a model
+      .
+Get the output image of the labelled images
       . and so one...